graphql/graphql-spec/spec/Section 4 -- Introspection.md

 The modified type in the `ofType` field may itself be a modified List type, allowing the representation of Non-Null of Lists.
-However it must not be a modified Non-Null type to avoid a redundant Non-Null of Non-Null; nor may it be a modified Null-Only-On-Error type since these types are mutually exclusive.
+However it must not be a modified Non-Null type to avoid a redundant Non-Null of Non-Null; nor may it be a modified Semantic-Non-Null type since these types are mutually exclusive.

 Fields\:

 - `kind` must return `__TypeKind.NON_NULL`.
-- `ofType` must return a type of any kind except Non-Null and Null-Only-On-Error.
+- `ofType` must return a type of any kind except Non-Null and Semantic-Non-Null.
 - All other fields must return {null}.

-**Null-Only-On-Error**
+**Semantic-Non-Null**

 GraphQL types are nullable.
 The value {null} is a valid response for field type.

-A Null-Only-On-Error type is a type modifier: it wraps another _output type_ instance in the `ofType` field.
-Null-Only-On-Error types do not allow {null} as a response _unless_ an associated _field error_ has been raised.
+A Semantic-Non-Null type is a type modifier: it wraps another _output type_ instance in the `ofType` field.
+Semantic-Non-Null types do not allow {null} as a response _unless_ an associated _field error_ has been raised.

-The modified type in the `ofType` field may itself be a modified List type, allowing the representation of Null-Only-On-Error of Lists.
-However it must not be a modified Null-Only-On-Error type to avoid a redundant Null-Only-On-Error of Null-Only-On-Error; nor may it be a modified Non-Null type since these types are mutually exclusive.
+The modified type in the `ofType` field may itself be a modified List type, allowing the representation of Semantic-Non-Null of Lists.
+However it must not be a modified Semantic-Non-Null type to avoid a redundant Null-Only-On-Error of Semantic-Non-Null; nor may it be a modified Non-Null type since these types are mutually exclusive.

 Fields\:

-- `kind` must return `__TypeKind.NULL_ONLY_ON_ERROR`.
+- `kind` must return `__TypeKind.SEMANTIC_NON_NULL`.
-- `ofType` must return a type of any kind except Non-Null and Null-Only-On-Error.
+- `ofType` must return a type of any kind except Non-Null and Semantic-Non-Null.
 - All other fields must return {null}.

 ### The \_\_Field Type